-- Review Emergency Protocol Manual for the Resident Assistant Staff which includes updated policy and procedures for fire emergencies. - Resident Assistant Staff training on fire safety. - Residence Life team members host freshmen meetings and hall/floor meetings where fire safety issues were discussed including safe evacuation procedures, fire hazards and illegal items that students may not have in their rooms such as microwaves, any item with open flame or heating element (candles, George Foremen grills, etc.).
+- Review Emergency Protocol Manual for the Resident Assistant Staff which includes updated policy and procedures for fire emergencies. - Resident Assistant Staff training on fire safety, including review of college emergency response protocol.
+Additionally, RAs participated in an Emergency Protocol Tabletop Exercise on fire safety. - Residence Life team members host freshmen meetings and hall/floor meetings where fire safety issues were discussed including safe evacuation procedures, fire hazards and illegal items that students may not have in their rooms such as microwaves, any item with open flame or heating element (candles, George Foremen grills, etc.).
 Students are also informed to keep hallways cleared of items at all times for safe evacuation should the need arise.
+This information is also shared in the Residence Life publication.